hrishim/llvl_prog1_book/src/c2assembly.md

 ## Tools to compile and disassemble

-In the previous chapters, we were using an utility called **make** to compile our programs.
+In the previous chapters, we used a utility called **make** to compile our programs.
 In all the exercises, running *make* in the directory with the code would automatically call the compiler or assembler as required.
 This was useful because *make* is a short command and it saves us the trouble of repeatedly typing the longer command to invoke the compiler/assembler.

 What is actually executed when we *make* is specified in a file named **Makefile**.
 When the *make* command is executed, it uses the contents in this file to determine which files to compile/assemble.
 There is also an additional advantage in using this utility.
 It uses the timestamp of files to determine when they were last updated and selectively compiles only those files that have changed since the last invocation of *make*.
-At every invocation of the *make*, only the files that were changed after previous compilation would be compiled.
+At every invocation of *make*, only the files that were changed after previous compilation would be compiled.

-### Overview
+### Overview of compilation

-Let us first take a step back and see what is involved in compiling a C source code into an executable file.
 The figure below shows the process of converting a C program file to a binary file that can be executed by the QEMU simulator.

 ![Compilation process](images/compilation.png "Compilation process")